Plasma polymerization: Applications

 A significant area of research has been on the use of plasma polymer films as permeation membranes.
 The permeability characteristics of plasma polymers deposited on porous substrates are different than usual polymer films.
 The characteristics depend on the deposition and polymerization mechanism.
 Plasma polymers as membranes for separation of oxygen and nitrogen, ethanol and water, and water vapor permeation have all been studied.
 The application of plasma polymerized thin films as reverse osmosis membranes has received considerable attention as well.
 Yasuda et al. have shown membranes prepared with plasma polymerization made from nitrogen-containing monomers can yield up to 98% salt rejection with a flux of 6.4 gallons/ft2 a day.
-Further research has shown that varying the monomers of the membrane offer other properties as well, such as chlorine resistance.
+Further research has shown that varying the monomers of the membrane offers other properties as well, such as chlorine resistance.

 Plasma-polymerized films have also found electrical applications.
-Given that plasma polymers frequently contain many polar groups, which form when the radicals react with oxygen in air during the polymerization process, the plasma polymers were expected to be good dielectric materials in thin film form.
-Studies have shown that the plasma polymers generally do in fact have a higher dielectric property.
+Given that plasma polymers frequently contain many polar groups, which form when the radicals react with oxygen in the air during the polymerization process, the plasma polymers were expected to be good dielectric materials in thin film form.
+Studies have shown that plasma polymers generally do have a higher dielectric property.
 Some plasma polymers have been applied as chemical sensory devices due to their electrical properties.
 Plasma polymers have been studied as chemical sensory devices for humidity, propane, and carbon dioxide amongst others.
 Thus far issues with instability against aging and humidity have limited their commercial applications.

 The application of plasma polymers as coatings has also been studied.
-Plasma polymers formed from tetramethoxysilane have been studied as protective coatings and have shown to increase the hardness of polyethylene and polycarbonate.
+Plasma polymers formed from tetramethoxysilane have been studied as protective coatings and have been shown to increase the hardness of polyethylene and polycarbonate.
 The use of plasma polymers to coat plastic lenses is increasing in popularity.
-Plasma depositions are able to easily coat curved materials with a good uniformity, such as those of bifocals.
-The different plasma polymers used can be not only scratch resistant, but also hydrophobic leading to anti-fogging effects.
+Plasma depositions can easily coat curved materials with good uniformity, such as those of bifocals.
+The different plasma polymers used can be not only scratch resistant but also hydrophobic leading to anti-fogging effects.

-Plasma polymer surfaces with tunable wettability and reversibly switchable pH-responsiveness have shown the promising prospects due to their unique property in applications, such as drug delivery, biomaterial engineering, oil/water separation processes, sensors, and biofuel cells.
+Plasma polymer surfaces with tunable wettability and reversibly switchable pH-responsiveness have shown promising prospects due to their unique property in applications, such as drug delivery, biomaterial engineering, oil/water separation processes, sensors, and biofuel cells.